 A significant portion of the Company's net revenues are derived from a small number of customers.
-For the three months ended March 31, 2013, sales to our largest customer accounted for 60% of net revenues.
-In the same period in 2012, sales to our two largest customers accounted for 55% and 13% of net revenues.
+For the three months ended June 30, 2013, sales to our largest customer accounted for 65% of net revenues.
+In the same period in 2012, sales to our largest customer accounted for 65% of net revenues.
+For the six months ended June 30, 2013, sales to our largest customer accounted for 63% of net revenues.
+For the six months ended June 30, 2013, sales to our largest customer accounted for 63% of net revenues.
+For the six months ended June 30, 2013, sales to our largest customer accounted for 63% of net revenues.
+In the same period in 2012, sales to our two largest customers accounted for 60% and 11% of net revenues, respectively.
 The Company outsources its manufacturing to several third-party contract manufacturers.
 If one or more of these manufacturers were to experience delays, disruptions, capacity constraints or quality control problems in manufacturing operations, product shipments to the Company's customers could be delayed or its customers could consequently elect to cancel the underlying product purchase order, which would negatively impact the Company's revenues and results of operations.